grafana/grafana/docs/sources/explore/trace-integration.md

 {{< docs/experimental product="Trace to profiles" featureFlag="traceToProfiles" >}}

 Using Trace to profiles, you can use Grafana’s ability to correlate different signals by adding the functionality to link between traces and profiles.
-Refer to their [relevant documentation](/docs/grafana/latest/datasources/tempo/configure-tempo-data-source#trace-to-profiles) for configuration instructions.
+Refer to the [relevant documentation](/docs/grafana/latest/datasources/tempo/configure-tempo-data-source#trace-to-profiles) for configuration instructions.

 ![Selecting a link in the span queries the profile data source](/static/img/docs/tempo/profiles/tempo-profiles-Span-link-profile-data-source.png)